Navigation

 No unique key

-PlanetScale requires that all tables have a unique, not-null key that remains unchanged during the migration.
-If you run into this error, read through our Change single unique key documentation for more information.
+PlanetScale requires that all tables have a unique, not-null key.
+When you modify a table, both the old and the new schema must have a unique key as described, and the columns covered by those keys must exist in both the old and the new schema.
+If you run into this error, read through our Changing unique keys documentation for more information.

 It may also help to check out the official MySQL documentation about Primary Keys.